Shock collar: Comparing pain levels: evaluating different amperages

-Shock collars are sometimes referred to as delivering a "static shock"; however, static electricity is simple direct current and carries little energy (order of millijoules).
+Shock collars are sometimes referred to as delivering a "static shock."
+However, static electricity is simple direct current and carries little energy, on the order of millijoules.
 Shock collars do not use simple direct current because the effect is too unpredictable, but rather, use pulsed direct current producing an effect resembling the square wave of alternating current.
 It is therefore inappropriate to refer to shock collars as delivering a static shock.

 Consistent pain delivery requires good contact between the collar electrodes and the dog's shock skin.
-(The shock collar must be fitted according to the manufacturer's instructions.)
+The shock collar must be fitted according to the manufacturer's instructions.
 Local humidity and individual variation in coat density, skin thickness and surface conductivity, also affect the delivery of the pain.

-Individual variations in temperament, pain sensitivity and susceptibility to startle of dogs, means that settings must be carefully adjusted to produce pain that is perceived by the dog as only just aversive enough to stop the dog engaging in the unwanted behavior.
+Individual variations in temperament, pain sensitivity and susceptibility to startle in dogs mean that settings must be carefully adjusted to produce pain that is perceived by the dog as only just aversive enough to stop the dog engaging in the unwanted behavior.
 Normally salient stimuli, such as noises, commands and even shocks, may have no effect on a dog that is highly aroused and focused on an activity such as hunting.

-Note that a shock collar's individual shocks are short duration (6-8 milliseconds) to cause pain but not physical injury, but the pain intensity can be increased by using the same milliamps for each shock but then delivering more shocks per second: "Many e−collars appear to shift intensity levels by altering the pulse duration or repetition rate while keeping the output current and voltage relatively constant, depending on the electrode−skin load.".
+Individual shocks delivered by a shock collar are of short duration, typically 6–8 milliseconds.
+However, pain intensity can be increased by using the same milliamps for each shock while delivering more shocks per second:

+"Many e−collars appear to shift intensity levels by altering the pulse duration or repetition rate while keeping the output current and voltage relatively constant, depending on the electrode−skin load."

 The pain level can also be increased by delivering a continuous series of shocks (up to 30 seconds).